biolink/biolink-model/docs/DiseaseToExposureAssociation.md

----
-parent: Classes
-title: biolink:DiseaseToExposureAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: DiseaseToExposureAssociation
+# Type: disease to exposure association

 An association between an exposure event and a disease